Welfare Reform changes affect people who currently claim benefits.

 If you do not wish to make the complaint yourself, we are happy to deal with someone who will represent you.
 This may be a local official, family member, or other body such as an advocate.
 You may need to give us permission if your complaint concerns sensitive information.

-You can make an official complaint, in the following ways:
+You can make an official complaint or appeal, in the following ways:

-We will acknowledge your complaint within two working days and give you a full response within 10 working days.
+We will acknowledge your complaint or appeal within two working days and give you a full response within 10 working days.

-If you are unhappy with the outcome of your complaint investigation, you can request a further review of your complaint.
+If you are unhappy with the outcome of your complaint or appeal, you can request a further review of your complaint.

-You can do this in the same way that you made your original complaint.
+You can do this in the same way that you made your original complaint or appeal.

 We will acknowledge this in writing within two days, and aim to respond fully within 10 working days.
 Your response will also include an explanation of what you can do if you are still unhappy.